Why homemade is the best food for Yorkies

 Upon making the food switch, you will need to monitor your dog for weeks to see improvements to be noticeable.

 - Contains none of the most common dog food allergens

 - Over 90% of dogs like the taste

 If your dog doesn’t love Wild Earth Dog Food after 30 days, get a full refund, no questions asked.

 Poisonous Plants and Shrubs – To avoid poisoning your favorite pet, you need to keep dangerous plants out of reach or replace them with safer alternatives.
 Yorkies are adventurous pets who love to explore their surroundings.
 In many homes, Yorkshire Terriers live indoors and also spend time in the yard and garden.
 Some indoor and outdoor plants are toxic if eaten by your dog.

 Chocolate – Being one of the most popular treats for humans, dogs eating chocolate can lead to some serious health problems for your beloved pet.
 The ingredients contained in chocolate are toxic when they enter your pet’s digestive system.
 The result of a Yorkshire Terrier eating chocolate is often catastrophic and in some cases, leads to death.

 Onions – Being an ingredient common in human meals, Onions are another food to avoid.
 Many pet owners don’t realize these vegetables can affect your pet’s well-being, with some serious consequences.
-When your Yorki eats onions, toxins in these vegetables create a blood disorder called haemolytic anaemia.
-Dogs become ill and can develop health problem including liver damage which will affect their quality of life.
+When your Yorkie eats onions, toxins in these vegetables create a blood disorder called hemolytic anemia.
+Dogs become ill and can develop health problems including liver damage which will affect their quality of life.